alxchan/calendar-dashboard/DESIGN.md

-# Integrated Calendar Dashboard – DESIGN.md
+# Integrated Calendar Dashboard â€“ DESIGN.md

 ## 1. Technical Design

 ### Architecture
 - The application follows the **Model-View-Controller (MVC)** pattern.
 - **Reasoning:** While MVC introduces structure and may add complexity early on, it allows for better separation of concerns and long-term scalability.
-I’m also familiar with MVVM, which makes this transition natural.
+Iâ€™m also familiar with MVVM, which makes this transition natural.

 ### Authentication
 - **OAuth 2.0 via Google** will be used for user authentication and authorization.